 What academic papers are linked to this research?

-To date, we have published three academic papers on this research:
+To date, we have published eight academic papers on this research:

 Brookfield, K. and Mead, G. 2016.
 ‘Physical environments and community reintegration post stroke: qualitative insights from stroke clubs’, Disability & Society doi: 10.1080/09687599.2016.1223606